AndreasKzk/Divera2Loxone/README.md

 ## Prerequisites
 Copy the Folder Div2Lox on a location on your Filesystem where you want to run the Service, e.g. ```/opt/div2lox/```

-## 1. System Update and Python with the dependencies
+## 1. System Update and install Python with needed dependencies

 ```bash
 sudo apt update